MonaSolutions/MonaServer/doc/serverapp.rst

   wday=4,hour=23,min=48,sec=10,msec=435,
   isdst=false,__time=905989690435}

-On a LUA_ to AMF conversion, priortiy conversion order works as following:
+On a LUA_ to AMF conversion, priority conversion order works as following:

-1. If the LUA table given contains the property *__raw*, it's converted to a ByteArray AMF object.
+#.
+If the LUA table given contains the property *__raw*, it's converted to a ByteArray AMF object.
-1. If the LUA table given contains the property *__size*, it's converted to a Dictionary AMF object.
+#.
+If the LUA table given contains the property *__size*, it's converted to a Dictionary AMF object.
-1. If the LUA table given contains the property *__time*, it's converted to a Date AMF object.
+#.
+If the LUA table given contains the property *__time*, it's converted to a Date AMF object.
-1. Otherwise it chooses the more adapted conversion (Object, Array, or Array associative).
+#.
+Otherwise it chooses the more adapted conversion (Object, Array, or Array associative).

 About *__time* property on a date object, it's the the number of milliseconds elapsed since midnight UTC of January 1 1970 (`Unix time <http://en.wikipedia.org/wiki/Unix_time>`_).